abhilashchaparala/ESLA_fronend/README.md

 # Technologies Used

 ### We didn't use any 3rd pary applications to build ESLA.
-We have build evarything from scratch.
+We have build everything from scratch.
 - React
 - Java Script
 - Machine Learning